ComfyLiving

 Interesting Airbnb Statistics on Cities, States, and Countries

-20. As of 2018, London, England, had the highest number of Airbnb listings worldwide.
+23. As of 2018, London, England, was the city with the highest number of Airbnb listings worldwide.

 (Statista)

-London at the time had more than 64,000 listings on the popular website.
+London at the time had more than 64,000 listings on the popular website, according to Airbnb UK statistics.

 (Investopedia)